 - a valid driver’s licence;

 Municipalities and communities may have their own rules for ORV use within their boundaries.
 Check with your municipality to find out if there are any rules you need to know.
 ORV users in Whitehorse must follow the city bylaws.

 Stay on roads and established ORV trails in campgrounds.
 You must have your registration, insurance and licence, and be wearing a helmet to ride on a road.

 There are many different conservation areas in Yukon and they all have different ORV rules.
 Whether you'll be driving in a national park or special management area, it's best to speak with staff at your local Environment office or check in with parks staff to ensure you are aware of any restrictions.

-You can access pre-existing trails on underdeveloped First Nation Settlement Land (Section 6 of Yukon First Nation final agreements).
+You can access pre-existing trails on underdeveloped First Nations Settlement Land (Section 6 of Yukon First Nations Final Agreements).
 Contact the First Nation office if you have any questions about travelling on a specific piece of Settlement Land.

 Industrial sites can pose health and safety concerns for the public and therefore access may be restricted, even when the site is on public land.
 When riding your ORV near industrial sites, please respect any signs or barriers to keep yourself safe.